Tag Archives: 2025-2026

 Senior Leah Toner won the individual League Sportsmanship Award, junior Kiki Carroll was named a League Scholar-Athlete, and league All-Stars were senior Vanessa Federico, junior Allie Condon, sophomore Liv McCormick, and sophomore Caitlin O’Neill.
 Federico also received the Boston Bruins-MIAA Sportsmanship Award.
 The team was captained by Toner, Federico, senior Heather McGinnis, and Condon.

 Boys basketball – The team packed the gym many nights this winter in their longest tournament run since 2018.
 They went 19-1 on their way to earning the Patriot League Fisher Division title and top seed in the Division 3 tournament.
 Senior Captain Ryan Mutschler was named Patriot League MVP.
 In the Round of 32 on March 1, the team topped #33 Randolph 56-44 at home, and Mutschler scored his 1000th career point.
 The team hosted 17th-seeded Lynnfield in the Round of 16 on March 4, winning a nail-biter 70-60 and earning another home playoff game.
-In front of a roaring crowd in a sold-out gym on March 8, the Hawks beat 8th seeded Medfield 65-40 to advance to the Final Four.
+In front of a roaring crowd in a sold-out gym on March 8, the Hawks beat the 8th-seeded Medfield 65-40 to advance to the Final Four.
 In the semifinal at Emmanuel College on March 10, they defeated #12 Greater Lawrence Tech 46-33 for a chance at the title game.
-They’ll face 2nd seeded Salem at 6 pm on March 15 at Tsongas Center at UMass Lowell.
-The program earned its only state title in 2017.
+Unfortunately, on March 15 in the title game against #2-seeded Salem, the Hawks fell short of the state title, losing 57-51 in a close, highly contested game.

 In addition to Mutschler, seniors Sebastian Brown and Sam Light led the team as captains.
 Mutschler and Brown were named Patriot League All-Stars along with seniors Cole Madden and Brad Peterson.
 Light was named a League Scholar-Athlete.